 ADDED: Icebreaker Skyline Hat

-Yes, another Mountain Hardwear product eliminated from the pack – doesn't mean I don't still love their stuff.
+Yes, another Mountain Hardwear product eliminated from the pack – that doesn’t mean I don’t still love their stuff.
 Honestly, I lost the Dome Perignon and have recently decided that Icebreaker may be my new favorite brand of woolen clothing (and I found an Icebreaker outlet).

 In addition to fitting on my enormous head, Icebreaker’s Skyline Hat is incredibly comfortable and is long enough to pull down over my entire head if I need to hide from horrors during the night.
 It’s the first of probably many products that I will be getting from this brand.